kajolp329/project-management/.github/ISSUE_TEMPLATE/-i-don-t-know.md

 ---
-name: Things I Don't Understand
+name: " I Don't Know"
 about: This is for adding issues that you don't understand
 title: ''
-labels: Things I Don't Understand
+labels: I Don't Know
 assignees: ''

 ---